OguzPastirmaci/misc/speccpu2017.md

 source shrc
 ```

-Install devtoolset-9 or change the config file under $INSTALL_LOCATION/config that matches your arch to the existing devtoolset version/location
+Install devtoolset-9 or change the config file under $INSTALL_LOCATION/config that matches your arch to the existing devtoolset/gcc version/location

 ```
 yum install -y devtoolset-9